 On this page:

-The Cancer Genetics team at the Southwest Thames Regional Genetics Service serves a population of approximately three million people.
-The aim of the service is to identify people at increased risk of developing cancer because of any underlying genetic factors, so that we can offer screening and other treatments to reduce the risk of cancer, or to pick up cancers early at a treatable stage.
+The Cancer Genetics team at the Southwest Thames Centre for Genomics serves a population of approximately three and a half million people across South West London, Surrey and West Sussex.
+The aim of the service is to identify people at increased risk of developing cancer because of underlying genetic factors.
+If we find that a person has an increased chance of getting cancer due to genetic factors we can consider any screening options to pick up cancers early, at a treatable stage, and other treatments to reduce the risk of cancer.

 Who we see

-We hold regular clinics at St George’s Hospital in Tooting, London, as well as monthly clinics in the following hospitals:
+We hold regular face to face clinics at St George’s Hospital in Tooting, London, and also offer face to face appointments in other hospitals across our region:

 - Royal Surrey County Hospital